 Is weed legal in New Jersey?

-Almost.
-Recreational, or adult-use, cannabis will become legal for adults 21 and older on January 1, 2021, after voters approved Public Question 1 on November 3, 2020.
+Yes.
+Recreational, or adult-use, cannabis is legal in the Garden State.
 Medical marijuana is legal for registered patients with qualifying conditions.

 New Jersey became the 14th US state to legalize marijuana for medical use when the Legislature passed the New Jersey Compassionate Use Medical Marijuana Act (CUMMA), also known as S 88, in January 2010.
 It was signed into law by Gov. Jon Corzine on January 18, 2010, but abruptly stalled when Gov. Chris Christie took office the next day.
 New Jersey’s medical marijuana patient registry reopened on August 9, 2012, and began allowing registered physicians to initiate patient certifications with the Medical Marijuana Program (MMP).